lsst-it/ittn-016/index.rst

 Monitoring
 ----------

 The monitoring is done initially by the controller itself with the AireOS provided features for notifications, warnings, and SNMP-traps.
-An SNMP service can also query the controllers using the Cisco-provided MIBs for basic hardware parameters such as CPU, RAM and HDD load, plus additional parameters such as per-AP client load, coverage holes, interference, etc... depending on the level of granularity needed by the System Administrator in conjunction with the Network Engineer.
+An SNMP service can also query the controllers using the Cisco-provided MIBs for basic hardware parameters such as CPU, RAM, and HDD load, plus additional parameters such as per-AP client load, coverage holes, interference, etc... depending on the level of granularity needed by the System Administrator in conjunction with the Network Engineer.

 Logging is done via Syslog at debugging level to the local Syslog collector of the site and alerts may be configured for specific messages such as AP downs, hardware issues, etc... as a backup of the SNMP monitoring.